 How to get the skills to protect yourself

 “Given that we are essentially in a knowledge ‘arms race’ between scammers and those trying to prevent them, we need people with understanding of the threats and the ability to innovate solutions to combat them.
-So at CSU, we regularly review our courses so we include the latest knowledge and skills.
+So at Charles sturt University, we regularly review our courses so we include the latest knowledge and skills.
 At the moment, there is a lot of focus on penetration testing and ethical hacking.
 So software and hardware designers, and network managers, can try and prevent attacks before they even get to individuals.”

 Do you want to fight the scammers?

-If you want to work at the cutting edge of cyber security, CSU’s dedicated postgraduate degree – the Master of Cyber Security – will give you the very latest knowledge and skills to fight the scammers.
+If you want to work at the cutting edge of cyber security, our dedicated postgraduate degree – the Master of Cyber Security – will give you the very latest knowledge and skills to fight the scammers.
 Or perhaps you’d like to design the very latest software to protect people online.
 Then you could take an information technology course, at undergraduate or postgraduate level.

 Contact us so we can help you work out the best option for your career goals.